ivoyager/ivoyager-changelogs/README.md

 # v0.0.7 (current _master_ branch)
-Godot version: **3.2.3**
+Developed using Godot **3.2.3** (not yet tested in 3.2.4 betas)

 Requires: **ivoyager_assets-0.0.7**: [download here](https://github.com/ivoyager/ivoyager/releases/tag/v0.0.7-alpha)

 ## General Update
 The project was on hiatus for much of the second half of 2020, but we are back for 2021!
-The project remains in "alpha" so expect many API breaking changes (although I try to document those here).
-I suspect that we will remain in alpha until Godot 4.0 release.
+We remain in "alpha" so expect many API breaking changes (although I try to document those here).
+I suspect that will be the case until Godot 4.0 release.
 After that, perhaps in mid- to late 2021, we'll release our "beta" and then move on to official "1.0" release.
 Our API should be reasonably stable with the beta release.

 ## Added
 * Latitude & longitude GUI.